Sri Lankan rupee weaker; remittances prevent steeper fall

 Dealers said foreign selling in government securities also put pressure on the currency.

-Foreign investors have sold a net 16 billion rupees ($108.40 million) worth of government securities in the two weeks to Oct.
+Foreign investors have sold a net 16 billion rupees ($108.40 million) worth of government securities in the two weeks ended Oct.
 26, data from the central bank showed.

 Dealers said the market was waiting for a direction from the national budget, which is due on Nov.
 10.